ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/guide_index.md

 * [Security with mbed TLS](mbed_tls.md): Using mbed TLS for communication security in mbed OS.

-* [Scheduling with MINAR](MINAR.md): Using the mbed OS schedular MINAR for asynchronous programming.
+* [Asynchronous programming with MINAR](MINAR.md): Using the mbed OS schedular MINAR for asynchronous programming.

 * [Memory in mbed OS](memory.md): Memory management and allocation in mbed OS.